 Check the opening hours of the museums.
 Most of them are closed on Monday.

 Take a jacket.
-The weather could be windy and rainy even in summer.
+The days might be quite windy and rainy even in summer.

-There’s so much I can say about Amsterdam and yet it won’t be enough because it simply must be visited.
+There’s so much to say about Amsterdam and yet it won’t be enough.
+You just have to visit it.